const-ae/treelabel/README.md

   [this](https://github.com/seandavi/awesome-single-cell?tab=readme-ov-file#cell-type-identification-and-classification)
   list for a selection) or do it manually using clustering plus marker gene expression.
-- Automatically harmonize cell type labels from different reference (e.g., figure out that the cells that are called `NK cells` in one dataset are the same as the `Natural killer cells` from another dataset).
+- Automatically harmonize cell type labels from different references (e.g., figure out that the `NK cells` from one dataset correspond to the `Natural killer cells` from another).
 You will probably have to do this manually.
 There is an example further down in the README.
 - Provide the optimal cell type tree.
-There are some examples in this repository, but you will probably want to define it for your own analysis depending on the annotations that you have.
-As a reference, take a look at the [cell ontology project](https://cell-ontology.github.io/), which provides a large database of cell type label relationships and is used for example by the Human Cell Atlas.
+You will probably want to define the tree for your analysis depending on the annotations available to you.
+As a reference, look at the [cell ontology project](https://cell-ontology.github.io/), which provides a large database of cell type label relationships and is used by the Human Cell Atlas.
 - Plot trees.
-For demonstration purposes, we will use the `igraph` plots (which are not very pretty) and for the plot on the top I used the [D3](https://d3js.org/) library from Javascript (which is cumbersome to use from R).
-Long-term I will probably want to develop some additional tooling to improve this, but such code would probably live outside this package.
+For demonstration purposes, we will use the `igraph` plots (which are not very pretty), and for the plot on the top, I used the [D3](https://d3js.org/) library from Javascript (which is cumbersome to use from R).
+In the long term, I will probably want to develop additional tooling to improve this, but such code would probably live outside this package.